 Introduction

 In today’s world, where cyberattacks are becoming increasingly sophisticated, account security is more important than ever.
 One of the most effective ways to protect user accounts is through Multi-Factor Authentication (MFA).
-It adds an extra layer of protection on top of the standard username and password login.
+Zabbix, a popular monitoring system, now supports TOTP (Time-based One-Time Password).
+In this guide, I’ll show you how to enable MFA in Zabbix to ensure that your infrastructure monitoring remains secure from unauthorized access.

 Enabling Global MFA Settings